 - security and design validation

-Our research also covers other applications such as computational biology, medical imaging, software-defined radio, machine learning, seismic computation, database search, and ecological modelling.
+Our research also covers other applications such as sparse kernels, medical imaging, brain data processing, software-defined radio, seismic computation, database search, and ecological modelling.

 We are responsible for several surveys on reconfigurable computing, Gaussian random number generators, and low-power techniques for FPGAs, and a textbook on system-on-chip.

-Currently we are involved in various collaborative projects, including Custom Computing for Advanced Digital Systems, EPiCS, FASTER, and REFLECT.
+Currently we are involved in various collaborative projects, including Application Customisation, POETS and EXTRA.
+Past projects include Custom Computing for Advanced Digital Systems, HARNESS, TETRACOM, EPiCS, FASTER, REFLECT, HARTES, and DIADEM.